 Along with Mayor Walsh's induction to the City is also the induction of his changes to the current City plans.
 Boston's housing plan is being discussed and drafted everyday with the Mayor and the housing task force and is due to be finished by this month of July.
 We are running an action to help influence the mayor's housing plan and make changes to the current Inclusionary Development Policy (IDP).

-Boston housing prices have been a problem for quite a while now and has increased greatly over the years.
-Boston is now facing what we call a "housing crisis."
+Boston housing prices have increased greatly over the years and Boston is now facing what we call a "housing crisis."
 Currently 35,000 renters have housing costs exceeding 50% of their household income.
 92% of these rent-burdened households are very low-income (<50% AMI).
-Our proposed changes would help direct a larger share of the IDP resources to these households with worst case housing needs.
-(Source: Boston draft Consolidated Plan 2013-2018).
+Our proposed changes would help direct a larger share of IDP resources to these households with worst case housing needs.
+(Source: Boston draft Consolidated Plan 2013-2018)

-Up until now some Boston neighborhoods have been cash cows for generating IDP funds which are used elsewhere in Boston to help create affordable housing, but very little of the money has come back to these most impacted neighborhoods.
-Requesting that a meaningful portion of the funds generated by the IDP be earmarked for the neighborhoods where the development is occurring will allow more affordable housing to be built in these neighborhoods.
+Unfortunately, even with the current IDP, little money has come back to some of the most impacted neighborhoods and we are requesting that a meaningful portion of the funds generated by the IDP be earmarked for the neighborhoods where the development is occurring which will allow more affordable housing to be built in these neighborhoods.

 The Mayor's housing team is completing its housing plan right now and suggesting these changes at this time is crucial.
 We are looking to amend the IDP to help create more affordable housing, save and preserve current affordable units and create a better living environment for all of Boston residents.
 Your signatures will help to send a message to our Boston city officials!

 Please sign our online IDP Post Card to support our action!